-Kegel exercises for men
+Kegel exercises for men: Do they work?

-Kegel exercises can be performed at any time of dayIf you’re a guy and don’t know what Kegel exercises are, then read on.
-Kegel exercises are probably the easiest and most convenient exercises you can do to help improve your urinary, prostate and sexual health, and you can do them without putting on athletic shoes or breaking a sweat.
-In fact, no one will even know you are doing these exercises, even if you’re in a crowd or waiting in line at the bank.
+They are probably the easiest and most convenient exercises men can do to help improve urinary, prostate and sexual health, and you can do them without putting on athletic shoes or breaking a sweat.

 What are Kegel exercises?

-For the uninitiated, Kegel exercises (sometimes referred to as pelvic floor exercises) involve tightening your pubococcygeus (PC) muscle, the muscle located in your pelvic area that stretches from the pubic bone to the tailbone.
-The PC muscle is critical because it provides support for your pelvic organs and also plays an important role in regulating the flow of urine and the passing of gas.
+For the uninitiated, Kegel exercises (sometimes called pelvic floor exercises) involve tightening your pubococcygeus (PC) muscle, the muscle in your pelvic area that stretches from the pubic bone to the tailbone.

 How to do Kegel exercises

-Kegel exercises for men don’t require any special shoes, clothing or accessories.
-All you need to do is concentrate.
 To clench your PC muscle, think about how you try to stop the flow of urine.
 That involves your PC muscle.
 You can practice clenching or squeezing your PC muscle the next time you urinate: Try to stop the flow of urine, then let it start again, then stop it.
 This is the gist of doing Kegel exercises.

 After you have practiced squeezing your PC muscle, you’re ready to do Kegel exercises.
 Here’s how: